Parks in this Network

 Real-Time Data - USGS Water Quality Monitoring Station

 As part of the Network's water quality monitoring program, NGPN partnered with the USGS Nebraska Water Science Center to install and operate a continuous monitoring station along Bow Creek at Missouri National Recreational River.
-The station provides real-time data on gauge height, temperature, specific conductance, pH, and dissolved oxygen during the 2015 ice-free season..
+The station provided real-time data on gage height, temperature, specific conductance, pH, and dissolved oxygen during the 2015 ice-free season..

 Outreach – Exotic Plants Early Detection Flyers